exp date isn't null, but text field is

 Management

-Stroke is a potentially devastating complication of sickle cell disease, most commonly occurring in individuals with homozygous disease (HbSS).
-Vaso occlusion of the cerebral vessels leads to infarction, generally in the territory of the middle cerebral artery, and untreated the majority of patients will have a recurrence.
+Stroke is a potentially devastating complication of sickle cell disease.
+It is commonest in individuals with HbSS, when it occurs in up to 10% of patients without primary prevention.
+Vaso-occlusion of the cerebral vessels leads to infarction, generally in the territory of the middle cerebral artery, and untreated the majority will have a recurrence.
+Assessment using the FAST criteria (below) identifies 88% of anterior circulation strokes in children.

 Investigations